roqz/backgammon-tavli/README.md

 - statistics
 - configurable colors and start positions

+- game history notation at the moment with static board numbers (24 top right to 1 bottom right), must be from players view
 - game history ui

 - create optional server/ multi-player mode with signal r